Novfensec/nth/README.md

 # nth
-nth is an open source kernel.
+nth is an open source bootloader.